 STOP 10: Just where the trail arrives at the top of Whip Hill and begins to pass through some cedar trees, the Westboro Formation (Zwp) is intruded by a thin (~5 cm wide) rhyolite dike.
 This dike is difficult to see because of lichen cover (image to right, arrow).
 Dikes of this type, which are mostly wider than this one, are common across the top of Whip Hill.
 The top surface of the dike is higher than the surrounding Westboro Formation, which has weathered more rapidly.
-The top surface of the dike is highly polished and has fine glacial striations oriented at S30°E. The striations indicate the direction in which ice slid across the top of the hill during the last glaciation.
+The top surface of the dike is highly polished and has fine glacial striations oriented at S30°E. The striations indicate the direction in which ice slid across the top of the hill during the last glaciation when ice covered the land surface here about 35,000-17,000 years ago.